theguidon/style-guide/JS.md

 ## Language Usage

 - Always use semicolons
-- Use ALL CAPS for contstants
+- Use ALL CAPS for constants
 ~~~~~~JS
 /* Wrong */
 var easing_constant = 0.4;